Click on a question below for answers to frequently asked questions about orientation at the Boston campus.

-What do I need to bring to check-in?
+What should I bring to check-in?

 When will I receive my course schedule?

-How can I review the policies for my Liberal Arts transfer credits before I check in?
+How can I review the policies for my liberal arts transfer credits before I check in?

-When can I pick up my laptop?
+When can I pick up my laptop and required software package?

 When do I purchase books?